zonemaster/zonemaster/docs/test-data/Zone/Zone09.md

 For each scenario it is defined which tags that must be returned (mandatory) when the test case is run for the domain name of the scenario, and which tags that must not be returned (forbidden).
-The severity level of the tag can be any.
-If a messge tag is not listed for the scenario, its presence or non-presence is irrelevant to the test scenario and can be ignored.
+The tag may have any severity level.
+If a message tag is not listed for the scenario, its presence or non-presence is irrelevant to the test scenario and can be ignored.

 Scenario name         | Mandatory message tags                            | Forbidden message tags